jtail/conventions/java/general.md

 Putting business or execution flow control logic in generic catches might result in triggering it under circumstances not anticipated by the author.

+#### Use interfaces only when required

+Avoid creating interface, when there is no objective reason to split the implementation.
+Typical valid reasons:
+1. Multiple implementations exist immediately, at least in test code.
+2. Different scope is required for interface and implementation (api is published separately, implementation is available only at runtime)

+Motto: Maintainability - interface is just another class to change and to review.
+With modern IDEs, splitting a class to interface and implementation is trivial operation that requires to update only code where it was instantiated directly and in a well-designed application such places would be only a few, and you will only have to do it once.
+On the other hand, every time you update the class API, including any additive changes, you will have to do double changes, updating both the class and interface.
+While this action is quite cheap and straightforward in implementation, it still complicates code reviews due to increased number of files.

+Note: This rule should be explicitly treated as 'hard and fast'.
+If you create a class that you expect to have alternative implementations, but none of them are present at the time of pull request creation, interface still should not be created.
+By the time somebody actually writes and tests it, it is quite likely to discover a different API was required to create a functional alternative.

+Historical Note: Creating interfaces for everything was in fact useful back in 2005, when Spring was configured in XMLs not all IDE's even had 'extract interface' automated refactoring.
+If you were practicing TDD at that time, it was safe to assume that at some point the need to manually create mock implementation for almost every class.
+So it was pretty practical to create at least an interface to ensure that someone who would want to merely mock your class in his test will not have to refactor all code that uses it (including Spring configs).
+However the Java world has changed in a number of ways.
+1. Reflection-based test support frameworks that eliminate the need for manual mocks, such as Mockito and later Spock have established themselves.
+2. We got powerful IDE's that allow to do standard refactorings automatically.
+3. CDI frameworks, got annotation-based configurations, that are way easier to maintain.
+4. Last, but not the least, git has arrived and allows us to isolate such changes in a separate commit.
+The combination of these factors made extracting interface as simple and reliable action, that takes less than a minute in most cases.
+Compare this to extra time reviewer spends reading changes to extra interface class on review.